MPoL-dev/MPoL/docs/ci-tutorials/PyTorch.md

 # Introduction to PyTorch: Tensors and Gradient Descent

-This tutorial provides an introduction to PyTorch tensors, automatic differentiation, and optimization with gradient descent.
+This tutorial provides a gentle introduction to PyTorch tensors, automatic differentiation, and optimization with gradient descent outside of any specifics about radio interferometry or the MPoL package itself.

 ## Introduction to Tensors

-Tensors are matrices, similar to numpy arrays, with the added benefit that they can be used to calculate gradients (more on that later).
-MPoL is built on PyTorch, and uses a form of gradient descent optimization to find the "best" image given a dataset and choice of regularizers.
+Tensors are multi-dimensional arrays, similar to numpy arrays, with the added benefit that they can be used to calculate gradients (more on that later).
+MPoL is built on the [PyTorch](https://pytorch.org/) machine learning library, and uses a form of gradient descent optimization to find the "best" image given some dataset and loss function, which may include regularizers.

 We'll start this tutorial by importing the torch and numpy packages.
 Make sure you have [PyTorch installed](https://pytorch.org/get-started/locally/) before proceeding.